xingyili/deepCDG/README.md

 ### Running deepCDG
-You can simply run robust by calling
+You can simply run deepCDG by calling

 `python main.py`